nomocas/aright-lexicon/README.md

 - Could be translated/transformed to many output kinds (html, assertions, function signature with meta-programming, ...)

+Under heavy work.
+Doc or not up to date.

 ## Usage
 ```
 > npm i babelute aright-lexicon